Film: The Driller Killer

 This film contains examples of:

-- Incessant Music Madness: The punk rock neighbours (which appear throughout the movie).
+- Incessant Music Madness: The punk rock neighbors (which appear throughout the movie).

 - Kill the Poor: Reno originally targeted the homeless due to being disgusted by them.